holytoastr/url_shortener/README.md

 ## Goals
 ### Bronze
-- View a form on the main page
++ View a form on the main page
-- Input a log url into the form
++ Input a long url into the form
-- Create a short(er) url
++ Create a short(er) url
-- Add long url to the database
++ Add long url to the database

 ### Silver
-- Redirect user to long url when using short url
++ Redirect user to long url when using short url
 - Add angular to application stack to handle routing

 ### Gold